-Besides emerging technologies, there are also existing areas of S&T of which social applications have already been realized, or for which policies have been implemented, that require innovation through interactions with humans/societies, in the services resulting from them and the associated ethics, along with the derivation of value which is to be realized.
-Examples include the use of biometric technologies such as automatic facial recognition and their implications for privacy, the ethics and designing of governance in the application of block-chain technology, the ethics of applying the concept of nudge in behavioral economics to public policy, perceptions of the safety of vaccines against infections, and the issues of "dual use" in bacterial/viral research and drone technology.
-These are technologies that lead directly to changes in social institutions and human behavior, and as such, are areas where examination of the ethical implications and social problems that may arise is an urgent task.
+Besides emerging sciences and technologies, there are also existing areas of S&T of which social applications have already been realized, or for which policies have been implemented, that urgently require the consideration of ELSI, in the services resulting from them and the associated ethics, along with the derivation of value which is to be realized.
+Examples include the use of biometric technologies such as automatic facial recognition and their implications for privacy, the ethics and designing of governance in the application of block-chain technology, the issues of "dual use" in bacterial/viral research and drone technology, gendered innovation, the ethics of applying the concept of nudge in behavioral economics to public policy, perceptions of the safety of vaccines against vaccine-preventable diseases (VPDs) and COVID-19.
+These are the issues which have immense impacts on social institutions, R&D structure and human behavior, but at the same time, these are also the areas in which innovations based on interaction with societies/people are anticipated to occur, and as such, engaging in these issues with new perspectives is considered important.